risd-web/webtype-spring2020/content/lectures/03-layouts.md

 - container element still is set to fill the entire document width and has the property `display: flex; `
 - elements within the container will automatically scale to fit the available width, unless specified
-- advantage: can combine a fixed-width column and a responsive, scalable column (instead of having both be percentage-based)
+- advantage: you can combine a fixed-width column and a responsive, scalable column (instead of having both be percentage-based)

 ### Grid vs. Flexbox
 - CSS Grid is better used for defining larger content areas
 - CSS Flexbox is better suited for organizing chunks within those areas

-### Fluid Images
+## Fluid Images
 Any embedded assets, such as images, videos, etc will need to scale appropriately.

 Usually, the image container has defined width.
 The image itself then has `max-width: 100%;` to scale down if its container resizes, but would never scale up to be larger than its original size.